 Where are the artist live/work spaces located?

 For information on the locations of Artist Space live/work properties, go to the ArtistSpace Properties page.

 How do I apply for artist live/work space for sale through the BPDA Artist Space Initiative?

 Affordable units are sold through an application and lottery process.
 When affordable units begin marketing, ads run in local neighborhood newspapers that list dates to pick up and return applications for the units.
 At the same time the ads for affordable units are placed, the BPDA sends out a notice by email to all of the artists who have signed up to receive emails through this program with information about the units for sale and how to apply.

 The applications usually must be picked up in person.
 (These applications are not the same as the Artist Certification Application, which must also be submitted and approved in order for an artist to be eligible to qualify for an artist preference or to purchase a unit with an artist requirement.
 Most artists apply for artist certification in advance of applying for artist live/work units, so their certification, which lasts for five years, is already in place.)

 More Questions about Income-Restricted Affordable Housing

 Many of questions you may have can be found in our information on general income-restricted/affordable housing.
 Including:

 No, the BPDA does not own or manage artist work-only spaces.
 As a courtesy, the BPDA does provide a list of artist work-only properties, but the BPDA has no direct relationship with these properties.
 Please contact the property directly for information about availability.

-For information about the ArtistSpace program, please contact Tim Davis, Housing Policy Manager, by email or by telephone at 617.918.4302.
+For information about the ArtistSpace program, please contact Elizabeth Torres, Housing Policy Assistant.